 - In re Metrologic Inc. Shareholders Litigation, No. L-6430-06 (N.J.
 Super.
-Ct.): The plaintiffs in this action alleged breach of fiduciary claims on behalf of stockholders of a technology company who were cashed out in a going-private merger.
-In March of 2018, the Court approved settlement with the last remaining defendants, bringing the total recovery to $21,700,000.
+Ct.): The plaintiffs in this action alleged breach of fiduciary duty claims on behalf of stockholders of a technology company who were cashed out in a going-private merger.
+In March of 2018, the Court approved a settlement with the last remaining defendants, bringing the total recovery to $21,700,000.

 - In re Hansen Medical Inc. Stockholder Litigation, No. 12316-VCMR (Del.
 Ch.) ($7,500,000 class settlement): On behalf of stockholders of a medical robotics company.
 In a much-discussed opinion, the Court of Chancery denied the defendants’ motion to dismiss, holding, among other things, that the plaintiffs sufficiently demonstrated that certain large stockholders who negotiated for themselves valuable “rollover” equity in the newly-merged company had acted as a group, and, accordingly, could be held liable to the public stockholders, who were denied this benefit.

 - Anwar v.
 Fairfield Greenwich Limited, 09-cv-118-VM (S.D.N.Y.): This action, on behalf of investors in feeder funds to the Bernard L. Madoff Investment Securities Ponzi scheme, completed in May 2016, when the Court approved a settlement with the last remaining defendant, bringing the total recovery to $235,250,000.

 - Kosinski v.
 GGP, Inc., 214 A.3d 944 (Del.
 Ch.
 2019): Following trial, the Court authorized the plaintiff-stockholder to investigate the acquisition of a commercial real estate company valued at approximately $15 billion, praising the plaintiff for “doing his homework.”